stilojd/stilojd/README.md

-- 👋 Hi, I’m  A Unity developer with 6 month experience but not a commercial experience.
- I have experience in job with:

-Unity:
-- Animation
-- Particle System
-- Joints
-- Materials
-- ProBuilder
+- 👋 Hello.
+I'm a Unity Developer.
+I have about a year and a half of commercial experience, worked on the different Unity cross- platform games/applications, MR/AR/VR projects.

 Skills:
-- Basic Knowledge of C #;
+- good knowledge of C #;
-- Basic Knowledge of OOP;
+- good knowledge of OOP;
+- good knowledge of Unity SDK,
 - Upper-Intermediate English;
+- Version Control Systems: Git

+Frameworks:
-- Basic Unity Experience;
+ - Unity SDK

-- 👀 The most interesting thing for me is AR/VR but I haven't got any experience with it and want to get it.
-I'm ready to work hard)
-- 🌱 I went through the "C # Programming and Unity" course on Coursera.
-At the moment I'm taking the big course "Unity Game Developer" on SKILBOX.
+ - Oculus SDK
+- MRTK SDK
+- AR Foundation

+Practices, technologies:
+ - Firebase API
+ - MongoDB API
+ - Microsoft Graph API
 - 💞️ I'm looking for interesting projects and an opportunity to improve my knowledge and skills.
 - 📫 Telegram: @stilojd